kengcc/microservice-chat/README.md

 It does not working for now as the documentation not updated and seems to be deprecated.
 For now, just run /llm-service/app-test.ipynb to populate the database

 ## Env Variable
-set your .env OpenAI API Key.
+set your .env with OpenAI API Key and LangChain API Key.